Bears-R-Us/arkouda-contrib/arkouda_workflows/README.md

 ### deploy arkouda workflow

-The [deploy-arkouda-on-kubernetes-command.sh](deploy-arkouda-on-kubernetes-command.sh) script is used to deploy AoK, utilizing several environment variables.
+The [deploy-arkouda-on-kubernetes-command.sh](deploy-arkouda-on-kubernetes-command.sh) script is used to deploy AoK utilizing several environment variables.
 An example is shown below:

 ```
 export ARKOUDA_INSTANCE_NAME=arkouda-on-k8s